-This recipe for low carb almond butter cookies was a bit of a challenge.
+This recipe for Keto Almond Butter Cookies was a bit of a challenge.

 We had to eat them with a spoon.

 I went back to my Keto Chocolate Chip Cookie recipe and started from there.
-This is the version I was finally satisfied.
+This is the version with which I was finally satisfied.

 I tried a random taste test with a guest who was staying with us.
 His response was "Wait, did you say these don't have flour in them?
 How is that possible?"

 I'll take that as a win!

 Creating the perfect keto cookie is truly a labor of love.

 If you want a taller cookie, simply skip pressing down on these with a fork.
 The result is a loftier cookie.